Enhancing Hallucination Detection through Noise Injection: Uncertainty and Hallucination Detection

-To leverage the complementary effect of different sources of randomness revealed in Section~\ref{sec:combine}, we incorporate noise injection alongside prediction layer sampling and propose our Noise Enhanced Hallucination Detector.
-The design is illustrated with additive uniform noise in Algorithm~\ref{alg:NED}.
+To capture both epistemic and aleatoric uncertainty, as suggested by \Cref{sec:combine}, we incorporate noise injection alongside prediction layer sampling and propose our noise-enhanced sampling for hallucination detection.
+The algorithm is illustrated in \Cref{fig:algorithm-demo} and described in \Cref{alg:NED}.